-- Java Management Extensions (JMX) Ping recommends using JMX MBeans because this method provides a more comprehensive set of resource metric counters for analyzing performance.
-Several tools are available for collecting and analyzing data from JMX MBeans, including many security information and event management (SIEM) tools, such as Splunk. - Heartbeat endpoint For more information about enabling heartbeat message reporting, see Heartbeat endpoint.
+Java Management Extensions (JMX)

+Ping recommends using JMX MBeans because this method provides a more comprehensive set of resource metric counters for analyzing performance.
+Several tools are available for collecting and analyzing data from JMX MBeans, including many security information and event management (SIEM) tools, such as Splunk.

+For more information about enabling heartbeat message reporting, see Heartbeat endpoint.

-Monitoring discusses the JConsole monitoring tool that is included with the Java SE platform.
-For more information about the Comprehensive JConsole, see Troubleshoot with the JConsole Tool in the Oracle Java Development Kit (JDK) documentation and The Java Monitoring and Management Console (jconsole) in the OpenJDK documentation.
+Monitoring discusses the JConsole monitoring tool included with the Java SE platform.
+Learn more about troubleshooting with JConsole in the Oracle documentation \Box and in the OpenJDK documentation \Box .